mixbytes/audits_public/solidity/Aragon/voting-connectors/README.md

 Overall code quality is high.
 In the course of our analysis we found only a couple of minor slips, several comments and suggestions were made.

 The client identified a major issue after examining the intermediary audit report.
 The issue was addressed and fixed properly.

+The [fixed contracts](https://github.com/aragonone/voting-connectors/tree/ae1476395d309bd66857e64f57e37c6364aff2a3) don’t have any vulnerabilities according to our analysis.